PyCQA/flake8-pyi/README.rst

 This plugin reserves codes starting with **Y0**.
 The following warnings are currently emitted:

-* Y001: Names of TypeVars in stubs should start with `_`.
+* Y001: Names of TypeVars, ParamSpecs and TypeVarTuples in stubs should usually start with `_`.
 This makes sure you don't accidentally expose names internal to the stub.
 * Y002: If test must be a simple comparison against `sys.platform` or `sys.version_info`.
 Stub files support simple conditionals to indicate differences between Python versions or platforms, but type checkers only